 For users who forget their passwords or who are allowed to change their password via some existing self-service mechanism, Auth0 provides Password Reset functionality.
-This can be integrated with your (existing) implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.
+You can integrate this with your existing implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.

 Auth0 Universal Login widgets provide built-in UX support for password reset using Auth0 Authentication API functionality.
 Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment if you are using Universal Login advanced customization.
 Email templates used during password reset workflow can also be fully customized whether you use Auth0 out-of-box UI widgets or customized Universal Login.

-The Auth0 Management API, on the other hand, can be used to directly change the password for a user identity defined using a Database Connection type.
-The Auth0 Management API can be used as part of any self-service profile management implementation, and is also used as part of any Change Password page customization.
+You can use the Auth0 Management API, on the other hand, to directly change the password for a user identity defined using a Database Connection type.
+You can use the Auth0 Management API as part of any self-service profile management implementation, and also as part of any Change Password page customization.

-You’ll also want to make sure that you are working with a verified user account at all times, and make use of the mechanisms Auth0 provides.
-You should also consider regulatory compliance like GDPR, which has some very specific requirements when it comes to protecting all EU citizens from privacy and data breaches and guidance.
+You’ll also need to work with a verified user account at all times and make use of the mechanisms Auth0 provides.
+You should also consider regulatory compliance like GDPR which has very specific requirements for protecting EU citizens from privacy and data breaches.

-Auth0 provides out-of-box functionality for sending a verification email to a user's email address as one way of verifying their account.
-By default, Auth0 is configured to automatically send verification emails for any Database Connection identity created (e.g., as part of self sign-up).
-However, Auth0 also provides a Management API endpoint that can also be used to send verification emails (e.g., in cases where email address validation is not performed by a Social Provider upon user registration).
+Auth0 provides out-of-box functionality for sending a verification email to a user's email address to verify their account.
+By default, Auth0 automatically sends verification emails for any Database Connection identity created as part of self sign-up.
+However, Auth0 also provides a Management API endpoint that you can use to send verification emails in cases where email address validation is not performed by a Social Provider upon user registration.

 Blocking user access in Auth0 provides a way to prevent user login to applications under certain conditions.
 By default, the Auth0 Dashboard provides an out-of-the-box mechanism to give administrators the ability to both block and unblock user access to all applications, and you can implement this functionality via use of the Auth0 Management API.
-Auth0 extensibility can also be used to disable user access to certain applications as well as provide more fine-grained access control.
+You can also use Auth0 extensibility to disable user access to certain applications as well as provide more fine-grained access control.

 In addition, the Auth0 Management API provides you with the ability to unblock users disabled due to excessive use of incorrect credentials.

-By default, there is one user profile (i.e., one user account) for each user identity.
-If you enable login from multiple identity providers--via, say, Facebook or Google social authentication as well as via Auth0 username and password authentication --then each will have a separate user profile.
-Auth0’s functionality for linking user accounts (a.k.a. account linking) can be used to create one profile for a user, as an aggregate of all their associated identities.
+By default, there is one user profile (user account) for each user identity.
+If you enable login from multiple identity providers - via Facebook or Google social authentication as well as via Auth0 username and password authentication - then each will have a separate user profile.
+You can use Auth0’s functionality for linking user accounts to create one profile for a user as an aggregate of all their associated identities.

-The process of linking accounts essentially merges user profiles in pairs: a primary account and a secondary account must be specified in the linking process.
+The process of linking accounts merges user profiles in pairs: a primary account and a secondary account must be specified in the linking process.
 The number of accounts that can be linked, however, extends beyond a single pair.
-For example, an account which already has multiple accounts merged with it can be used as the primary, and an additional secondary account can be linked to it.
-This means that one user account can have multiple identities associated with it, which additionally provides a number of advantages:
+For example, you can use an account which already has multiple accounts merged with it as the primary, and link an additional secondary account to it.
+This means that one user account can have multiple identities associated with it, which provides a number of advantages:

-- Allows users to log in using multiple identities without creating a separate profile for each
+- Users can log in using multiple identities without creating a separate profile for each one.

-- Allows registered users to use new login identities, but continue using their existing profile
+- Registered users can use new login identities, but continue using their existing profile.

-- Allows users to carry their profile around, irrespective of which identity they use for login
+- Users can carry their profile around, irrespective of which identity they use for login.

-- Allows users to link to an account with more identity information in order to provide a more complete profile
+- Users can link to an account with more identity information in order to provide a more complete profile.

-- Allows your apps to retrieve connection-specific user profile data
+- Your applications can retrieve connection-specific user profile data.